-Depreciation - Depreciation expense increased due to the acquisition of capital assets, including significant technology investments in fiscal 2018, and purchases during the first two quarters of fiscal 2019.
+Depreciation - Depreciation expense increased due to the acquisition of capital assets, including significant technology related investments in fiscal 2018, and purchases during the first three quarters of fiscal 2019.

-Amortization - Our amortization expense decreased compared with the first half of fiscal 2018 primarily due to the full amortization of certain intangible assets.
+Amortization - Our amortization expense decreased compared with the first three quarters of fiscal 2018 primarily due to the full amortization of certain intangible assets.